Keys, subkeys and certificates

 $ sq key generate --own-key --userid alice --output - --rev-cert /dev/null --overwrite | sq packet dump

 This example generates a key with a User ID of "alice", it specifies --output, so that the generated key is not added to the key store.
-Using --output - redirects the new key to STDOUT, so that sq packet dump can display it's contents. --rev-cert and --overwrite are needed as a side effect of --output - in this example the result is discarded. --own-key authorizes the new key to introduce certificates - you can try --shared-key instead to see an unauthorized key.
+Using --output - redirects the new key to STDOUT, so that sq packet dump can display its contents. --rev-cert and --overwrite are needed as a side effect of --output - in this example the result is discarded. --own-key authorizes the new key to introduce certificates - you can try --shared-key instead to see an unauthorized key.